aquamatt/gdaxposition/README.md

 and present a live update as order book updates flow in over the websocket feed.

+# Setup

 ## Dependencies

+If not using Docker you will need to install Elixir.
 This project is known to work with:

  * Erlang 21.1.4 + Elixir 1.7.4
  * Erlang 22.2.8 + Elixir 1.10.2